By Guest Editor

 Today, purchase orders are key documents utilized by companies for the exchange of good and services.
 In many cases, buyers are writing these purchase orders by hand and submitting them to the suppliers to obtain a product or a service.
 As a result, companies with multiple locations and/or departments may find it time consuming and difficult to constantly be issuing purchase orders.
 In addition, ensuring compliance of the preferred supplier, of the product to be purchased, and the of contracted price is also time consuming.
 When processes become burdensome, company profits begin to suffer and therefore the process needs to be analyzed and adapted for improvement.
 One such way the industry is beginning to see improvement in purchasing with POs is through automation - allowing companies to not only perform better but also serve their customers more effectively.

 As purchase order automation grows in popularity, it’s important to really understand what it is and how it can be applied within an organization.
 While purchase order automation can be utilized in a variety of different categories (really any category where you might use a purchase order), there are some categories where this type of automation process is more applicable, specifically Maintenance, Repairs, and Operations (MRO) – a category in which buyers issue purchase orders on a repetitive basis.
-In order to gain additional insights on this topic, MRO sourcing expert, Tom Kieley, co-founder of purchase order automation software SourceDay, answered a few questions.
+In order to gain additional insights on this topic, MRO sourcing expert at Source One Management Services, Michael Croasdale and co-founder of purchase order automation software SourceDay, Tom Kieley answered a few questions.

 Let’s start with a little bit of background into the technology -what does purchase order automation actually offer?